niess/calzone/docs/source/api.rst

    .. autoattribute:: daughters

-      Daughter's absolute pathnames are given, as a :external:py:class:`tuple` of :external:py:class:`str` objects.
-Note that only direct descendants are reported (e.g., not grand-daughters).
+      Daughter's absolute :ref:`pathnames <pathname>` are returned, as a :external:py:class:`tuple` of :external:py:class:`str` objects.
+Note that
+      only direct descendants are reported (e.g., not grand-daughters).

    .. autoattribute:: material